abingdonpta/abingdonpta/content/about/roles.md

 ### 📱 Social Media

-The Abingdon PTA maintains a Twitter account and a Facebook page.
-The Social Media Coordinator uses these accounts to share information about PTA activities, as well as to share pertinent updates from Abingdon and from APS.
+The Abingdon PTA maintains a a Facebook page.
+The Social Media Coordinator uses the page to share information about PTA activities, as well as to share pertinent updates from Abingdon and from APS.

 - **Location**: Home
 - **Time of day**: Any, but some daytime availability would be a plus